macwis/coinvwap/README.md

 ### Websocket protocol

-My websocket client implementation is very shallow, the code will not handle too many variations.
+My websocket protocol client implementation is very shallow, the code will not handle too many variations, but it works for Coinbase case!

-I did what I could considering the limited time available.
+I did what I could considering the limited time available and "no external libraries" restriction.

 Framing protocol specs: https://datatracker.ietf.org/doc/html/rfc6455#section-5.2